TheHeartmann/.settings/readme.md

 ### `custom`

-A modular management system for shared and OS-specific aliases, functions, etc. Place new entries where they are the most appropriate.
+A modular management system for cushared and OS-specific aliases, functions, etc. Place new entries where they are the most appropriate.

 Files are currently split between different operating systems, but it might be a good idea to place all aliases in one file, and the check the `$OSTYPE` within and determine which command to run based on that.